 - 10 Influential Pixel Artists

-- How to customise the bash prompt
+- How to Customise the Linux Bash Prompt

-- Merge and Rebase in Git
+- How to Merge and Rebase in Git

 - How to add new PDF compression filters for the Preview tool on Mac